bryanc806/WyseBoard/README.md

 ## Operation

-The convertor uses the SPI interface in slave mode to shift keyboard data out.
+The converter uses the SPI interface in slave mode to shift keyboard data out.
 The Wyse protocol is a simple bit array that is shifted into the terminal while the terminal sends the Clock signal.